mcgsoftware/promtool-distro/README.md

-d# promtool-distro
+# promtool-distro

+a.
 Download promtool
-make the file executable: $ chmod +x promtool
+b. make the file executable: $ chmod +x promtool

 for the first time, you need to launch from Apple Finder, using 'file open'.
 It will show a popup asking for your permission to run it. (say yes).
 It should launch and shell and run it.
 Exit that.